se-tuebingen/oopsla-2022-artifact/GETTING-STARTED.md

 For the kick-the-tires phase, please perform the following steps, which should not require more than 1-2 minutes:

 1. Visit the prepared [artifact website](https://se-tuebingen.github.io/oopsla-2022-artifact/).
-   It is hosted on github and will not reveal any information to us.
+   It is hosted on GitHub and will not reveal any information to us.

    (If you want to be sure, you can use a proxy and check the `network` tab in the developer tools.
 It should only load files from the same website and should not make any additional connections).